jawher-soudani/TENZO_UK_SALES_FORECASTING/README.md

 The models in this platform are seprated , and each class is also seperated so you can add other models or delete them , or add other features , or add others options
-This is a beta version that show a great results but it can be improved by adding graphical interface to it
+This is a beta version that show a great results but it can be improved by adding graphical interface to it We deleted random forest from this platform because it gave the results as LSTM